How To Know If CPU Cooler Will Fit In Case? 2-min Read

 How To Know If CPU Cooler Will Fit In Case?

 The best way to know if the CPU cooler will fit in the case is by determining the CPU socket type and the processor size.
 CPU coolers are built differently according to the CPU type.
-If your motherboard is fitted nicely into your case, it means all supported CPU coolers for that CPU will work in that case.
+If your motherboard fits nicely into your case, it means all supported CPU coolers for that CPU will work.

-When buying a new CPU cooler, you must consider a few things before making final decisions.
+Consider a few things before deciding when buying a new CPU cooler.
 These things help you to select the best CPU cooler for your PC.
 Here are a few key points to consider:

 Feature Description

-Dimensions Check the cooler’s dimensions against the case’s dimensions to ensure that it will fit.
+Dimensions Check the cooler’s dimensions against the case’s dimensions to ensure it will fit.

 Clearance Check the clearance of the case to ensure that the cooler will fit and that there is enough space for proper airflow.